 So now that we’ve got that out of the way let’s talk about plyometrics.

-First of all, plyometrics are defined as exercises that produce forceful rapid muscular contractions.
+First of all, plyometrics are exercises that produce rapid forceful muscular contractions.
 Examples of plyometrics involve an array of movements that fit this definition ranging from hopping, skipping, jumping, sprinting, and bounding.

 Plyometrics can also involve explosive movements associated with your upper body as well ranging from punches, plyometric push-ups, and medicine ball throws.

-When you perform a plyometric there are three phases of a muscular contraction that are involved.
-When these phases are initiated this is known as the Stretch Shortening Cycle (SSC) of the muscle which causes the plyometric event to occur.
+There are three phases of a muscular contraction that are involved when you perform a plyometric.
+The Stretch Shortening Cycle (SSC) are the phases of these muscular contractions which causes the plyometric event to occur.

 The three phases of the muscular contraction involves the following…

-Eccentric phase: This is the stretching, or lengthening phase of your muscle as it is loaded and tensioned.
+Eccentric phase: This is the lengthening of your muscle under tension.

 Amortization phase: This is the brief pause phase that occurs at the peak of the eccentric phase and before the start of the concentric (shortening phase) of your muscle.